 The Rev. Dr. E. Carrington "Em" Heath

-Pastor Emily arrived in Exeter in 2014.
+Pastor Em arrived in Exeter in 2014.
 A native of Virginia, Emily grew up in Winter Park, Florida and is a graduate of Emory University, Columbia Theological Seminary, and Andover Newton Theological School.
-Before serving here in Exeter, Emily served as a hospital trauma chaplain, and later as the pastor of a UCC congregation in southern Vermont, and as a volunteer firefighter on the local fire department.
+Before serving here in Exeter, they served as a hospital trauma chaplain, and later as the pastor of a UCC congregation in southern Vermont, and as a volunteer firefighter on the local fire department.
 Despite being born and raised in the South, Emily is the 13th continuous generation of their family to live in New Hampshire.
 (In fact, some of Emily’s ancestors were members of this very church in the 1600s.)

-Outside of the parish Emily is the chaplain to the Exeter Police Department.
-They previously served on the national Board of Directors of the United Church of Christ.
-Emily is an accomplished writer who has been a regular contributor to the UCC’s Still Speaking Daily Devotionals, as well as the Christian Century and Huffington Post’s Religion section.
-Emily’s first book, Glorify: Reclaiming the Heart of Progressive Christianity, was published by Pilgrim Press in 2016, and their second, Courageous Faith: How to Rise and Resist in a Time of Fear, in 2018.
+Outside of the parish they previously served on the national Board of Directors of the United Church of Christ.
+Em is an accomplished writer who has been a regular contributor to the UCC’s Still Speaking Daily Devotionals, as well as the Christian Century and Huffington Post’s Religion section.
+Their first book, Glorify: Reclaiming the Heart of Progressive Christianity, was published by Pilgrim Press in 2016, and their second, Courageous Faith: How to Rise and Resist in a Time of Fear, in 2018.
 A third book, Called Out: Devotions for LGBTQ Christians, will be released by Westminster/John Knox Press in 2022.

-Emily’s hobbies include fly fishing, cheering for the Atlanta Braves and the Washington NFL team, and managing a fantasy football team that manages to regularly implode spectacularly during the first round of the playoffs.
+Em’s hobbies include fly fishing, cheering for the Atlanta Braves and the Washington NFL team, and managing a fantasy football team that manages to regularly implode spectacularly during the first round of the playoffs.
 They also have a special affinity for LEGOs.
-But, most of all, Emily enjoys spending time with their wife, Heidi Carrington Heath, who is also an ordained UCC minister and the Executive Director of the New Hampshire Council of Churches.
+But, most of all, Em enjoys spending time with their wife, Heidi Carrington Heath, who is also an ordained UCC minister and the Executive Director of the New Hampshire Council of Churches.
 They live in downtown Exeter and are thrilled to be serving this community.